J0nas80/swt-project/README.md

 ├── fake_service/       # simulates a third party service
 ├── frontend/           # Web Server providing UI view to the client ├── infrastructure/     # database and messagebrocker configuration goes here.
-└── README.md           # This file
+├── compose.yaml        # compose file to build and start all services └── README.md           # This file

 ```